jhagara/TP-DeepSearch/README.rst

 ::
     C:\Documents\Work

-Make sure that you have all the needed files:
+Make sure that you have in the same directory all needed files:
 ::
     issue_xml_schema.xsd
     MARC21_journal_schema.xsd